 Tip #2: Demonstrate confidence to avoid creating doubts

 I ensure to plan my work appropriately to avoid getting stressed.
-I focus on what I am doing to ensure I finish the work quickly and correctly.
-Besides, I am flexible such that I can adjust accordingly when a surge of work comes up.
+I focus on what I do to ensure I finish the work quickly and correctly.
+Besides, I am flexible to adjust accordingly when a surge of work comes up.

 5. What is Your Experience With Patients Suffering from Mental Illnesses?